 No Circle Cutter Needed

 Cutting stained glass circles can be done easily with basic stained glass equipment.
-You can buy expensive circle cutters to help you – and they do work – but here you will learn how to cut perfect circles with just a cutter and a pair of grozer/breaker pliers.
+Expensive circle cutters can help you – and they do work, but here you’ll learn how to cut perfect circles with just a cutter and a pair of grozer/breaker pliers.
 Not even a grinder!

-Before you start with this cutting stained glass circles tutorial, you will need to be confident making a cut line with your cutter.
+You will need to be confident making a cut line with your cutter before you start with this cutting stained glass circles tutorial.
 If you don’t feel confident with this then go to my How to Cut Glass page, which will take you carefully through the process.

 Cutting Glass Circles Video